RELIGION & ESOTICISM

 TOP OF PAGE

 Wherever they are in the world, Muslims must turn to their Holy City (Mecca, Saudi Arabia) for their ritual prayers.
-This is represented in most mosques by a niche in a wall called the qibla.
-These compasses show the right direction.
+This direction is called the qibla and is represented in mosques by a niche in a wall called the mihrab.
+The compasses described thereafter show the right direction.

 Instructions for use: